-In fact, the results of this study showed that testosterone supplements actually produced a series of side effects such as retaining fluid, joint pain and even breast enlargement (yes, this is in men).
+In fact, the results of this study showed that testosterone supplements actually produced a series of side effects such as retaining fluid, joint pain, and even breast enlargement in men.

 While this wasn’t a long-term study, past long-term studies have shown that there is a connection between long-term use of testosterone supplements and colon cancer in men.

 It isn’t known why supplements cause these issues while naturally occurring testosterone doesn’t.
 What’s important is to understand that there are certain risks with taking testosterone supplements.